The Big O: Related media

+Publications

-PublicationsThe Big O was conceived as a media franchise.
+The Big O was conceived as a media franchise.
 To this effect, Sunrise requested a manga be produced along with the animated series.
 The Big O manga started serialization in Kodansha's Magazine Z in July 1999, three months before the anime premiere.
 Authored by Hitoshi Ariga, the manga uses Keiichi Sato's concept designs in an all-new story.
 The series ended in October 2001.
 The issues were later collected in six volumes.
 The English version of the manga is published by Viz Media.